 Loneliness and isolation are experienced by older adults.

 Close to half of respondents feel isolated from others (43%) or lonely (44%) at least one or two days a week.
 One-third of respondents (33%) feel their needs for social participation are not being met.
 Top barriers to social participation include lack of information about activities (22%), physical or mental health challenges (19%), transportation, safety concerns, and cost.
 Experiences leading to reduced social participation include changes in social circles as friends and spouses pass away, challenges meeting new people, caregiving responsibilities, fatigue, fear of COVID and getting sick, and visual, hearing, or cognitive impairment.
 Some older adults feel that ageism is also a challenge.

 Older adults who live alone face risks such as social isolation, limited support, and emergency assistance shortages.

-"Many areas have no sidewalks and, often, sidewalks on city and residential streets are in need of repair and/or signage indicating tripping hazards."
+Approximately 23% of older adults (65+) in Alameda County live alone, representing nearly 55,000 older adults.20 Living alone doesn't necessarily mean loneliness, but many solitary older adults are vulnerable due to isolation, poverty, disabilities, limited care access, or inadequate housing.
+The city with the highest rates of people 65+ living alone is Emergyille, where pearly 46% of older adult "Many areas have no sidewalks and, often, sidewalks on city and residential streets are in need of repair and/or signage indicating tripping hazards."